SailingSF/thinkr-landing/README.md

 [![thinkr Logo](https://www.thinkr.pro/thinkr_black_leftlogo.png)](https://www.thinkr.pro)

 A landing page built to showcase and advertise thinkr—a solution designed to automate e-commerce and Shopify operations using advanced AI agents.
-This page highlights key features of thinkr, advertising how itempowers shopify store owners to streamline daily processes and boost productivity.
+This page highlights key features of thinkr, advertising how it empowers Shopify store owners to streamline daily processes and boost productivity.

 ## About thinkr